Public-Health-Scotland/R-Resources/posit_team_applications_faq.md

 #### How do I install the `{hablar}` package?

-The `{hablar}` cannot be installed as a pre-compiled binary; attempting this gives an error.
+The `{hablar}` package cannot be installed as a pre-compiled binary; attempting this gives an error.
 Therefore, you need to force R to install the source version by specifying the URL for the source version of packages on Package Manager.
 However, `{hablar}`'s dependencies can be installed as binaries first.

 ```r
 # Get list of dependencies and imports for {hablar}